wp-plugins/google-analytics-dashboard-for-wp/tags/4.3.1/readme.txt

 == Frequently Asked Questions ==

+=  Google Analytics -> General Settings is empty or a fatal error is displayed =

+That's because there is a conflict with another plugin (usually other analytics plugins).
+To solve this issue you need to disable the plugin that conflicts with GADWP.
+Most common conflicts are occurring because: the plugins have different versions of same library or just because some plugins don't load the libraries properly.

 = I have several wordpress websites do I need an API Project for each one? =

 No, you don't.
 You can use the same API Project (same API Key, Client Secret and Client ID) for all your websites.